For CISO & Security

 Scope · Write

-MFASlack post (named approver required) · Jira ticket update (scoped to PAY-*)
+Slack post (named approver required) · Jira ticket update (scoped to PAY-*).
+Every write gated behind a named human's MFA.

 Scope · Deny